DarrenZZhang/DSTDH/README.md

 **Usage**

-We only supply the code to train 32-bit SCADH on MIR Flickr dataset.
+We only supply the code to train 32-bit DSTDH on MIR Flickr dataset.

 We integrate train step and test step in a bash file train32.sh, please run it as follows: